 2. Sprinkle salt

-3. Use potato starch/cornstarch
+3. Coat with potato starch/cornstarch

 Coating the eggplant with potato starch (or cornstarch) can help:

-- Creates a nice golden crust.
+- create a nice golden crust.

-- Absorbs all the seasonings.
+- absorb all the seasonings.

-- Thickens the sauce slightly.
+- thicken the sauce slightly.

-To enjoy this vegan rice bowl, serve it with miso soup and a side of pickle.
+I hope you give this Soy-Glazed Eggplant Donburi a try, especially if you’re an eggplant skeptic.
+This recipe will win you over!
+Serve this vegan rice bowl with miso soup and a side of pickle.
 Here are some of my suggestions:

 Other Delicious Vegan Dishes